 When connected to a Console Server Mode port e.g. using SSH, you are connected via portmanager's pmshell environment.

-Inside pmshell, there are several pmshell commands available to assist with console management.
+Inside pmshell and when connected to a port, there are several pmshell commands available to assist with console management.
 These commands are run by typing a special sequence of characters known as an escape sequence.

 Notes concerning the escape character:

-- However, if you are connected using the OpenSSH command line client, e.g. from Mac or Linux system, you must issue a second ~ to trigger the escape, i.e.: ~~
+- If you are connected using the OpenSSH command line client, e.g. from Mac or Linux system, you must type a second ~ to trigger the escape, i.e.: ~~

 - An alternate escape character may be set under Serial & Network -> Serial Port -> Edit/Edit Multiple Ports -> Escape Character